23ewrdtf/notes/Helm/README.md

 Use `helm rollback RELEASE_NAME REVISION_NUMBER` to restore a deleted release

 Use `helm delete --purge RELEASE_NAME` to remove all Kubernetes resources associated with with the release and all records about the release from the store.
+Doesn't delete the volumes (the pvc are still there)

 ```
 helm delete --purge cautious-shrimp